Ground state on the dumbbell graph: Proof of Theorem

 For $N$ solitary waves packed in the same graph $I_- \cup I_0 \cup I_+$ at different points, we estimate $Q_0$ and $E_0$ roughly by multiplying (\ref{limit-E-Q}) by $N$, so that if $Q_0$ is preserved, then

 Therefore, the standing wave of minimal energy as $\Lambda \to -\infty$ corresponds to $N = 1$.
 Two single solitary waves are given by Lemmas \ref{lemma-soliton-ring} and \ref{remark-soliton-line}.
-The following lemma specifies that the symmetric solitary wave of Lemma \ref{remark-soliton-line} is a ground state of the constrained minimization problem (\ref{minimizer}).
+The following lemma clarifies the energy levels for the symmetric and asymmetric waves.

 \begin{lemma} For sufficiently large negative $\Lambda$, the symmetric wave of Lemma \ref{remark-soliton-line} has a smaller $Q_0$ at a fixed $\Lambda$ compared to the asymmetric wave of Lemma \ref{lemma-soliton-ring}.
-Consequently, it has smaller $E_0$ at fixed $Q_0$ for sufficiently large $Q_0$. \end{lemma}
+Consequently, it has larger $E_0$ at fixed $Q_0$ for sufficiently large $Q_0$. \end{lemma}

 \begin{proof} By the scaling transformation (\ref{scaling}), we have $Q_0 = \mu \tilde{Q}_0$, where

 We represent $\tilde{Q}_0$ at the asymmetric wave of Lemma \ref{lemma-soliton-ring} as the sum of three terms